 \section{Conclusions}

 Although Google can be used to extract the meaning of words, it is important to modify Equation 1 in order to obtain the desired distance values between words.
-The expectation value of \textbf{NGD}, which is the distance between two random and therefore independent words, is 0.7.
-To achieve the desired value of unity between independent words, it is only necessary to recalibrate the \textbf{NGD} formula by dividing by 0.7: \\ It is also important to remember that \textbf{NGD} values are not exact.
-They depend on the number of hits that each word has, which makes them unstable.
-Factors such as the Google server to which one connects and the number of websites connected to the world-wide-web can cause discrepancies as high as 17\%, which our \textit{Rolling Stones-Beatles} example showed.
+The expectation value of NGD, which is the distance between two random and therefore independent words, is 0.7.
+To achieve the desired value of unity between independent words, it is only necessary to recalibrate the NGD formula by dividing by 0.7: